Arnab-Ghosh7/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/README.md

 ### How the learning plan is built

 Gaps are sorted by how important the skill is in the JD, how far the candidate is from the required level, and whether they already know adjacent skills (which shortens the path).
-Resources come from Claude for that specific skill and level, not a generic list.
+Resources come from the AI for that specific skill and level, not a generic list.

 ---